Natsuki (Doki Doki Literature Club!): Appearances

 Natsuki appears in the video game Doki Doki Literature Club!
 (2017), being one of the four members of the game's literature club, along with Sayori, Yuri, and Monika.
-Natsuki, along with the others, write poetry, and the player creates their own poetry, being able to choose words that may appeal more to either Natsuki, Sayori, and Yuri, which influences who the player character spends time with.
+Natsuki, along with the others, writes poetry, and the player creates their own poetry, being able to choose words that may appeal more to either Natsuki, Sayori, and Yuri, which influences who the player character spends time with.
 The player may help either Natsuki or Yuri during the cultural festival, with either character attempting to kiss the player character before being interrupted by Sayori.
+Natsuki sometimes feuds with Yuri for the protagonist's favor, their arguments becoming more heated and personal after Monika's tampering; Natsuki herself becomes crueler in the second act, although she is still concerned by Yuri's erratic behavior.
+She enjoys manga and kawaii things, and notably bakes cupcakes for the club.

 As the game goes along, the player discovers that Natsuki is both malnourished and suffering abuse from her father.
-Due to distortions caused by Monika, several glitches may occur with her, including one where her neck breaks and she rushes the screen.
-Later, Yuri confesses her love, ultimately committing suicide regardless of the player's response.
+Due to distortions caused by Monika, several glitches may occur with her, including one where her neck breaks and she rushes the screen; Natsuki writes a note to the protagonist disguised as a poem that expresses her concern for Yuri's well-being and requests that they do not tell Monika, showing that she recognizes the behavior of the other girls as unusual, before being hacked by Monika to deny what she just requested and tell the player character to only think about Monika.
+Later, Yuri confesses her love for the player, ultimately committing suicide regardless of the player's response.
 When Natsuki discovers the corpse, she throws up, running out of the room before being deleted by Monika.
 After the player defeats Monika, she expresses regret, restoring the world, minus herself.

 There are two different endings that may occur.
 If the player beats the game normally, Sayori becomes self-aware of being a game character, becoming megalomaniacal like Monika, ultimately causing Monika to delete the whole game, Natsuki included.
 If the player makes a point of witnessing all scenes in act one, the same scene plays out, except Sayori is able to control herself while self-aware, allowing her, Natsuki, and Yuri to continue existing.

 Natsuki returns in Yandere Simulator, with her hairstyle added for the game's playable character in 2018, an obsessively lovesick schoolgirl nicknamed "Yandere-chan" who seeks to "eliminate" (kill) anyone she believes is attracting her "senpai's" attention.

 Natsuki also appears in the enhanced version of the first game, Doki Doki Literature Club Plus!
 (2021), which explores how the four girls came to form the literature club.

 Natsuki has received multiple pieces of merchandise, including a Nendoroid figure, a wrist watch themed after her, and two YouTooz figures.